ba-dresden/ba-latex-template/docs/motivation.md

 One major advantage of LaTeX is consistent formatting.
 If the code describing the formatting of paper is correct, there cannot be any formatting errors.
-Following the styleguide, using correct spelling and grammar make up more than a half of the BA Dresden's assessment, so you can basically pass any required scientific work without content but correct formatting.
+Following the styleguide, using correct spelling and grammar make up more than a half of the DHSN Dresden's assessment, so you can basically pass any required scientific work without content but correct formatting.
 A rule, which easily creates violations of the styleguide, is that every citation after the first has to replace the author and year with "ebenda".